PrairieLearn/PrairieLearn/new_docs/Instructor/getStarted/createCourseContent/index.md

     "calculate"
 ],
 ```
+* click the button `Change QID` to change the question ID name.
+Typically, question authors choose QID that provide some big-picture idea of the question topic.
+For example, `find_rectangle_area`.

 * you should not change the `"type": "v3"` field, which is the most current version of PrairieLearn questions.